The good news is, we're not asking you to confess your home renovation slip-ups and goofs here, in public.

 Chances are, you'll make at least one mistake during your home renovation project.

-Don't let that mistake be forgetting to rent a Bin There Dump That dumpster to haul away the mess.
+Don't let that mistake be forgetting to call Bin There Dump That when you need a dumpster to haul away the mess.
 That part of your project will go exactly according to plan.

 While traditional dumpsters are huge and heavy and could crack your driveway, we place wooden boards under our bins so they never actually touch your property.
 No damage.
 Our local dumpster rental operators even sweep up your driveway before they drive off.